sshaw/glc/README.md

     Options:
-      -a token          --auth=token			   GitHub API token, all activity will be performed as the associated user -b	   	        --background			   Run in the background as a daemon -d path	        --db=path				   Where to store the DB, defaults to $HOME/.glc/ -e name[,name]    --event=name[,name...]
+      -a token          --auth=token			   GitHub API token, all activity will be performed as the associated user -d path	        --db=path				   Where to store the DB, defaults to $HOME/.glc/ -e name[,name]    --event=name[,name...]
 Only process the named GitHub events -i name[,name]    --ignore-files=name[,name] Ignore links to these file's basenames